 So it’s no surprise, when it comes to table settings, I enjoy working with a pure white base.
 From this vantage point, I can build on an elegant underpinning, add just a few new items and come up with a completely fresh look.

 Today I’m joining with a group of my blogging friends to bring you the summer edition of Styled + Set, the blog hop that aims to inspire you for seasonal entertaining in style.
-If you’re coming over from French Country Cottage, I’d like to extend a special welcome.
-Please be sure to visit the wonderful selection of posts linked at the bottom, then come back tomorrow for 6 more lovely posts.
+Please be sure to visit the wonderful selection of posts linked at the bottom.

 For my summer table, I set my vision of the perfect clean slate – a casually elegant tableau comprised of all my favorite design elements, placed in my nearly all-white breakfast room.
 From there, I could add summer color at whim.

 The bedrock of this look is what I perceive as an all white dining room table setting.
 It’s not actually all white, but incorporates crystal and silver, as well.
 Much like my style when decorating my rooms, I love to mix aged but beautiful French pieces with chippy casual worn items.
 It’s very “denim and diamonds”, so to speak, and is the hallmark of my style.
 On this table, it takes shape through almost entirely vintage pieces.

 Starting with the plate stack, I used my favorite pewter chargers and layered on 2 different Limoges china patterns.
 Both have tiny pink flower borders and a bit of gilded edging, but from a few feet back, they still read as predominately white.

 The plates sit atop a laundered linen tablecloth with ruffled edges, draped over our white farmhouse dining table.
 They’re surrounded by a ragtag assortment of French side chairs, and in the background you might also spy something new to our breakfast room.